os-js/manual.os-js.org/src/v3/guide/modules/README.md

 > **[warning] It is highly recommended that you either manage your node installation with [nvm](https://github.com/creationix/nvm) or [modify you npm setup](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to prevent permission errors when using the npm link feature.**

 Assuming you've already installed OS.js, this is an example of how you set up linking:

+> Note that you don't have to use git in this case.
+You can also download and extract an archived version.

 ```bash
 # Somewhere outside your installation